OpenCLInitiative/reed-OpenCL/README.md

 reed-OpenCL
 ===========
--To do:
+To do:
-Make our own Makefile
+-Make our own Makefile
+-get rid of (or replace with our own) shrlog